Medical Billing and Coding Specialist Program

-Start your Healthcare Career in Medical Billing & Coding
+Start your Healthcare Career as a Medical Billing & Coding Specialist

 CCI’s proven online program can be completed in as little as 28 weeks and it’s a great place to start your journey in the healthcare field.

 Healthcare is one of the fastest-growing industries in the Dallas-Fort Worth area and across the USA. and you can begin your healthcare career without years of going to school.

 As a Certified Medical Billing and Coding school, CCI Training Center can provide the quality, flexible training and career services you need.